DeNepo/welcome-to-js/1-programming/3-data-in-data-out/README.md

 ## Programs to Study

-This folder has a few programs for you to study.
-You don't need to understand the source code just yet, you'll take a deep look at one program in the next chapter.
+A very important skill to learn as a programmer is not to be afraid of code you don't understand.
+There is always _something_ you can understand and there is always a way to understand the rest.
+You aren't expected understand all the syntax in this folder just yet.

-For now focus on understanding each program at a higher level like in the diagram at the top of this README.
+Instead focus on what you _can_ understand about each program at a higher level, like in the diagram at the top of this README.
 Practice explaining what is happening in each program using these terms:

-- **Program Behavior**: What does the program do?
-What happens to the user data? how is it transformed or processed in the program?
-You can understand this just by comparing inputs and output!
-You don't need to read a single line of code.
+- **Program Behavior**: You can answer these questions just by comparing inputs and outputs!
+You don't need to read a single line of code:
+  - What does the program do?
+  - What happens to the user data, how is it transformed or processed in the program?
 - **Data In**: What data does the user input into the program, be specific!
 - **Data Out**: What data is output to the user at the end of the program, be specific!

+In the `/examples` folder you will find a few programs with a comment describing the **behavior**, **data in** and **data out**.
+Your challenge in `/exericses` is to fill in the same information for new programs.